 The factory’s 100 traditional copper alembic pots, housed under a corrugated iron roof, are in near-constant action during this period.
-Each pot will distil tens of thousands of petals at a time to create a few liters of rose water and, on a good day, a tiny tolah of rose oil — just 80 millilitres but fetching as much as SAR1,600 (almost US$430).
+Each pot will distill tens of thousands of petals at a time to create a few liters of rose water and, on a good day, a tiny tolah of rose oil — just 12 grams but fetching as much as SAR1,600 (almost US$430).
 In a season, a team of 15 might process close to 100 million rose petals, working almost round the clock.
 In the central room where guests are greeted under stained-glass windows and chandeliers, the floor is usually covered in a thick layer of rose petals.

 Why the roses are so special here is, in some ways, a mystery of nature.
 Sometime after the mid-14th century, they are said to have been brought to Taif from the Balkans and Turkey by traders and entrepreneurs who wanted to grow roses close to Makkah.
-The seeds themselves were no different to those harvested in Turkey, Bulgaria, Iran or India — but the soil and temperate weather in high-altitude Taif somehow resulted in especially fragrant petals.
+The seeds themselves were no different from those planted in Turkey, Bulgaria, Iran or India — but the microclimate created by Taif’s altitude resulted in especially fragrant petals.
 This aroma still scents the morning air in Al Hada and Al Shafa during the spring, when farmers wake before sunrise to pick roses by flashlight, since excessive sun exposure will diminish the fragrance of the rose petals.

-Whether among the apricot trees of the Wadi Mahram valley or the high peaks of Al Shifa, it’s possible to see the soil and the toil that goes into the aroma beloved by pilgrims, sheikhs and kings alike.
+Whether among the apricot trees of the Wadi Mahram valley or the high peaks of Al Shafa, it’s possible to take in the full breadth of what goes into the aroma of the famed roses beloved by pilgrims, sheikhs and kings alike.